Laura-ElenaComanac/Laura-ElenaComanac/README.md

 ## Hi! :wave: I'm Laura

-Here is my portfolio: laura-comanac.com
+Here is my portfolio:  <a href="https://laura-comanac.com" target="_blank">laura-comanac.com

 I am a UX/UI Designer with a frontend background.
 Graduated from Human-Computer Interaction and Adaptive Web Design classes with a Master's in Software Engineering and a Bachelor's in Computer Science.